-- A) interior against ambient air; - B) interior against the ground or basement;

-P) thermal bridge at the perimeter against the ground.
+- A) interior against ambient air; - B) interior against the ground or basement; - P) thermal bridge at the perimeter against the ground.

 This classification is important for the calculation of the heat losses caused by the thermal bridge.
-In fact, different categories will lead to different degree-days ( $G_t$ [kWh/a]) to be taken into account in the final transmission heat losses balance.
+In fact, different categories will lead to different degree-days (Gt [kWh/a]) to be taken into account in the final transmission heat losses balance.

-The study of the $\Psi$ -value showed a remarkable behavior depending on the insulation thickness.
-First the $\Psi$ -values are increasing up to 0.65 W/(mK) till 50 mm insulation and then they are decreasing of about 0.02 W/(mK) every additional 25 mm of insulation.
-These results are referred to a steel concrete (conductivity 2.1 W/(mK)) penetration 150 mm width.
+The study of the Ψ -value showed remarkable behavior depending on the insulation thickness.
+First the Ψ -value increases to 0.65 W/(mK) for 50 mm of insulation and then it decreases by approximately 0.02 W/(mK) for every additional 25 mm of insulation.
+These results are for a reinforced concrete penetration (conductivity 2.1 W/(mK)) with a width of 150 mm.

-The $\Psi$ -values obtained are quite high for all the cases; therefore, a correction of the thermal bridge though the addition of flanking insulation is needed.
-It is applied on and under the balcony slab and it is just 50 mm thick.

-The internal surface temperatures of a balcony connection will fulfil the requirements of the hygiene criterion, but the efficiency criterion will be missed for almost any insulation thickness.
-With flanking insulation, also the efficiency criterion is met for any of the climate zones.
+The resultant Ψ -value is quite high for all of the cases and therefore, a correction for the thermal bridge through the addition of flanking insulation is required.
+It is applied on and under the balcony slab and is only 50 mm thick.
+The internal surface temperatures of a balcony connection will fulfil the requirements of the hygiene criterion.